 Yes.
 You can request a hard copy of your prepaid funeral contract and disclosure document in the mail, for safekeeping.

 Your documents are also securely stored online, with your Bare login.
 These can be shared with family, executors, lawyers and accountants at any time.

 17. What if I change my mind about prepaid funerals?

 You have a 30-day period to consider your contract and change your mind, if you wish.
 You may cancel your prepaid funeral contract within the 30 days by notifying Bare in writing.
 Your contract will then be cancelled and you will receive a full refund.

 18. What if I die away from home?

 If you are travelling within Australia when death occurs, your family will need to contact us immediately, so that we can make the necessary arrangements to assist with your safe transfer.
 Some additional costs for transport may be required.

-If you have any questions about prepaid funeral plans, or to get a quote, call our helpful team on 1800 202 901, or visit bare.com.au.
+If you have any questions about prepaid funeral plans or to get a quote, call our helpful team on 1800 202 901 or click the link below.